 What is social inflation?

-The insurance industry uses the term “social inflation” to describe the rising costs of insurance claims when those costs can’t be accounted for by overall inflation rates.
-While insurance claims costs are influenced by the prices of pretty much everything – materials and labor prices impact the costs of an auto claim, for example – social inflation specifically refers to the forces acting to make insurance claims more expensive that aren’t part of normal inflation measures like the consumer price index (CPI).
+Social inflation in insurance describes the increase in claims costs stemming from changes in societal attitudes, legal environments, and litigation behavior (rather than from economic factors alone).
+While insurance claims costs are influenced by the prices of pretty much everything—materials and labor prices impact the costs of an auto claim, for example—social inflation specifically refers to the forces acting to make insurance claims more expensive that aren’t part of normal inflation measures like the consumer price index (CPI).

-Ultimately, social inflation is a concept that’s often referenced in insurance industry discourse, but not always clearly defined or understood, according to a 2020 report by The Geneva Association.
-The report goes on to say that social inflation is on the rise and poses a threat to insurance companies because its unpredictable nature means premium increases may not be sufficient to offset the rising costs of claims.
+Ultimately, social inflation is a concept that the talking heads in insurance industry discourse often reference, but it’s not always clearly defined or understood, according to a 2020 report by The Geneva Association.
+The report says social inflation is on the rise and poses a threat to insurance companies because its unpredictable nature means premium increases may not be sufficient to offset the rising costs of claims.

-Changing laws, including caps on settlements, or lack thereof: Some states put limits on how much monetary damages can be awarded to claimants.
+- Changing laws, including caps on settlements, or lack thereof: Some states put limits on how much monetary damages can be awarded to claimants.
 But these laws are (you guessed it!) complex, varied, and ever-changing.
-As legislation evolves, it may become more friendly toward consumers and less so toward corporations.
+As legislation evolves, it may become more friendly toward consumers and less so toward corporations, or vice versa.
 New laws may encourage juries to award those large settlements, or at least provide no limit to their ability to do so.

-And pandemics aren’t the only new risk.
-With every innovation comes new risks we couldn’t have imagined before.
+- New and emerging risks: A pandemic probably wasn’t an event insurers were basing their policy pricing on in 2018.
+In 2026, though?
+You can bet they’re seriously considering how another pandemic should be built into everything from health insurance premiums to business interruption policies.
+Pandemics aren’t the only new risk.
+With every innovation comes risks we couldn’t have imagined before.
 Cybersecurity risks, for example, weren’t even a twinkle in insurers’ eyes in the 1980s.
-Today, they cost billions of dollars worldwide each year.
+Today, they cost billions of dollars worldwide each year and are only compounding with the rise of AI fraud.
 Unless they have a crystal ball, insurers can’t foresee these brand new risks, so they can’t factor them into their rates.
 That leaves them open to the risk of having to pay out for a major, costly, and unforeseen event in the future.

 There are plenty of other causes and contributing factors to social inflation.
 To reiterate, broadly defined, social inflation is caused by any expenses arising from higher claims costs that can’t be attributed to your ordinary, everyday inflation.